cncf/devstats.archive/ARCHITECTURE.md

 [Historical benchmarks](https://github.com/cncf/devstats/blob/master/BENCHMARK.md)

 In summary: Go version can import all GitHub archives data (not discarding anything) for all Kubernetes orgs/repos, from the beginning on GitHub 2014-06-01 in about 2-2,5 hours!
+Cloning all projects repositories takes about 15 minutes when done for a first time and takes about 12 GB disk space.